-All motor competitions organised by the club shall be held under the rules and requirements of the MSA.
+All motor competitions organised by the club shall be held under the rules and requirements of Motorsport UK.

 Any member convicted of an offence arising out of his being in charge of a motor vehicle in any club event or on club business shall be thereupon be liable to expulsion from the club under Rule 24.

 Competitions will be arranged by the Committee for which trophies may be won, as decided by the Committee.